erszcz/msc-thesis/dfly-multiboot.md

 Interoperability between GRUB and UEFI firmware is an interesting topic due to the _Secure Boot_ protocol defined by UEFI 2.2.
-The protocol requires UEFI firmware to load and pass control only to\ software which has an acceptable cryptographically strong digital signature.
+The protocol requires UEFI firmware to load and pass control only to\ software which has an acceptable, cryptographically-strong digital signature.
-The protocol was criticized as a possible tool for vendor lock in, which could make it impossible to install open source operating systems side by side to proprietary ones on machines with UEFI firmware.
+The protocol was criticized as a possible tool for vendor lock in, as on machines with UEFI firmware it could make it impossible to install open source operating systems side by side with proprietary ones.
-Different approaches to signing a kernel and a bootloader of a system are possible, but in case of FOSS operating systems all include the use of\ a\ _shim_ - a small bootloader signed with a\ valid certificate, which then loads another bootloader -- usually non-signed GRUB.
+Different approaches to signing a kernel and a system bootloader are possible, but in case of FOSS operating systems all include the use of\ a\ _shim_ - a small bootloader signed with a\ valid certificate, which then loads another bootloader -- usually non-signed GRUB.
 It's an open question whether to sign kernel images and modules of an\ operating system: signing improves security of the boot process, but makes it impossible to recompile the kernel by the end user.
-There exist examples of both policies -- signing and non-signing -- in the Linux world: Fedora Linux kernels and modules are cryptographically signed, while kernels shipped with Ubuntu are not.
+There are examples of both policies\ --\ signing and non-signing -- in the Linux world: Fedora Linux kernels and modules are cryptographically signed, while kernels shipped with Ubuntu are not.
 Devising a rational policy for using UEFI, secure boot, GRUB and DragonFly